Skip Navigation

 Completion and Continuing Education

-By successfully completing the course, participants will earn Continuing Education (CE) credits and receive a certificate of completion, valid for two years.
-The knowledge gained in this course is aimed at improving clinical outcomes for NICU patients in need of acute resuscitation.
+By successfully completing the course, participants will earn Continuing Education (CE) credits and receive a certificate of completion and eCard.
+The knowledge gained in this course is aimed at improving confidence and skills needed to perform acute resuscitation for NICU patients.
 View full CME statement.

 Cardiopulmonary resuscitation (CPR) occurs up to ten times more frequently in the NICU than in the delivery room—